-21. Training and Development Arrangements
+20. Training and Development Arrangements

-- 21.1.
-Competent Client and Contractors staff will be used on the Winter Service. - 21.2.
+- 20.1.
+Competent Client and Contractors staff will be used on the Winter Service. - 20.2.
 Currently only experienced staff are used.
 However, it is the Council's intention over the next year to assess all winter service staff, including The Service Provider personnel, to ensure they have appropriate qualifications.
-(City and Guilds 6159 or an equivalent scheme) - 21.3.
+(City and Guilds 6159 or an equivalent scheme). - 20.3.
 Other Contractors (Snow Blower Operators and Snow Plough Operators) All contractors who operate snow blowers and snow ploughs will be trained to City and Guilds 6159 or an equivalent scheme approved by the Council.

-22. Facilities, Plant, Vehicles and Equipment
+21. Facilities, Plant, Vehicles and Equipment

-- 22.1.
-Winter Service Compounds and Facilities - 22.1.1.
+- 21.1.
+Winter Service Compounds and Facilities - 21.1.1.
 The Council operates its Winter Service out of five maintenance depots.
-These are located in:- - North Division Oswestry and Hodnet - Central Division Shrewsbury - South Division Bridgnorth and Craven Arms - 22.1.2.
+These are located in:-

+North Division Oswestry and Hodnet

+Central Division Shrewsbury

+• South Division Bridgnorth and Craven Arms

+- 21.1.2.
 Each depot includes accommodation for Council staff and The Service Provider, material storage area, parking and garaging facilities for gritters, and routine maintenance and repair facilities for vehicles.
-All depots have salt barns providing undercover salt storage facilities with the exception of Hodnet where salt is currently stored in the open at Manor House Lane Depot. - 22.1.3.
-For contact details of staff in all divisional offices see Appendix 3. - 22.1.4.
-For details of plant and equipment in each depot see Appendix 4.
+All depots have salt barns providing undercover salt storage facilities, with the exception of Hodnet where salt is currently stored in the open at Manor House Lane Depot. - 21.1.3.
+For contact details of staff in all divisional offices see Appendix 3.

-23. Garaging Services and Maintenance Arrangements
+22. Garaging Services and Maintenance Arrangements

-23.1.
+22.1.
 During the Winter Service Period all bulk gritters and other vehicles are stored at divisional depots and maintained by The Service Provider.